Module One: Introduction to Reflexology

 Eight Week Course: Introduction to Reflexology – Module One

 Reflexology is a gentle bodywork modality that encourages the body towards homeostasis in all physical and energetic systems.
 Primary benefits include deep relaxation, improved circulation, and an enhanced sense of well-being.
-This course will provide an overview of the history and theories, the structure and function of the foot and lower leg, foot assessment, and techniques employed in this modality.
-Students will practice techniques on classmates within the allotted class times.

 Course Goal: Upon successful completion of this course students will be able to: explain the history of foot reflexology; describe theories on how reflexology works; demonstrate knowledge of zone therapy; explain the physiological effects of reflexology; understand and explain safety, contraindications, cautions of reflexology to the community.
 Introduction to Reflexology is part of The Barefoot Dragonfly 300-hour Practitioner Diploma course designed to prepare students for a career path as a Professional Reflexologist